gabcg/notes/MSI Notes/MSI.md

 There are many other options that can be passed to pdb2gmx.
 Some commonly used ones are listed here:

-* -ignh: Ignore H atoms in the PDB file; especially useful for NMR structures.
+* `-ignh`: Ignore H atoms in the PDB file; especially useful for NMR structures.
 Otherwise, if H atoms are present, they must be in the named exactly how the force fields in GROMACS expect them to be.
 Different conventions exist, so dealing with H atoms can occasionally be a headache!
 If you need to preserve the initial H coordinates, but renaming is required, then the Linux sed command is your friend.
-* -ter: Interactively assign charge states for N- and C-termini.
+* `-ter`: Interactively assign charge states for N- and C-termini.
-* -inter: Interactively assign charge states for Glu, Asp, Lys, Arg, and His; choose which Cys are involved in disulfide bonds.
+* `-inter`: Interactively assign charge states for Glu, Asp, Lys, Arg, and His; choose which Cys are involved in disulfide bonds.

 **Step Two: Examine the Topology**